Disney shares fall on jitters over streaming subscriber losses

 "Cutting marketing dollars is at odds with growing subscribers."

-Operating losses at the streaming unit narrowed by $400 million in the second quarter from the previous three months, powered by a price hike last December in the U.S. and Canada.
+Operating losses at the streaming unit narrowed by $400 million in the second quarter from the previous three months, helped by a price hike last December in the U.S. and Canada.

-The company plans to raise the price of the ad-free Disney+ service again this year and it also will remove certain films and TV shows from its services to lower costs.
+The company plans to raise the price of the ad-free Disney+ service again this year and it will also remove certain low-viewership content from its services to lower costs.

-In the second quarter, its flagship Disney+ offering shed about 4 million subscribers, compared with estimates for net additions of 1.3 million, according to Visible Alpha.
+"Some investors might question this tactic given Disney just lost subscribers," said Brandon Nispel, analyst at KeyBanc Capital Markets.

-Finance chief Christine McCarthy said on a post-earnings call that the softness could extend into the current quarter.
+"However, it seems the goal is to drive more subscribers toward Disney+'s ad-supported tier ... which the company believes could improve monetization."

-"We expect that many investors will focus on the lack of direct-to-consumer subscriber growth in the fiscal second and third quarter," veteran media analyst Michael Nathanson said.
+In the second quarter, the Disney+ service shed about 4 million subscribers, compared with estimates for net additions of 1.3 million, according to Visible Alpha.

-Most of the subscriber losses were driven by an exodus at the South Asia-focused Disney+ Hotstar offering after it lost the streaming rights to the Indian Premier League cricket matches.
+The losses were driven by an exodus from the South Asia-focused Disney+ Hotstar offering after it lost the streaming rights to the Indian Premier League cricket matches.

-But Nathanson said the company would do better without the Disney Hotstar subscribers as they generate lower average revenue per user (ARPU), which tumbled 20% sequentially to 59 cents.
+Those subscribers are seen as less valuable to the company as they generate lower average revenue per user (ARPU), with the metric tumbling 20% sequentially to 59 cents.

 (Reporting by Aditya Soni; Editing by Sriraj Kalluvila)